Privacy Policy

 All server-side data is stored on Supabase, which hosts the database, authentication, and realtime delivery.
 Supabase data is encrypted at rest and in transit.
 The hosting region is the United States.

-Sign-in is handled by Google's OAuth service.
-We only see what Google returns to us (see § 1.1).
+Sign-in is handled by Google's and Apple's identity services.
+We only see what the provider returns to us (see ยง 1.1).

 The static marketing site (this page) is hosted on Vercel.
 Vercel may log standard request metadata (IP address, user agent) for abuse detection per their privacy policy; Spurkle does not have access to those logs.